-Our church will again be volunteering at the Fenton Adopt-a-Pet facility on North Leroy Road.
-We will do a variety of general maintenance tasks as well as socializing the animals.
-You can volunteer to serve by signing up in fellowship hall.
+Our church will again be assisting the Adopt-a-Pet program in Fenton on Saturday, September 15, from 9am – 1pm.
+We will socialize the animals as well as assist with various facility maintenance tasks.
+If you can serve in any of these ways, please sign up in fellowship hall.
 If you have any questions, please ask Ken Wensel.

-Our church will again be assisting the Flushing Presbyterian Church in hosting five homeless families.
-Our volunteers will serve the families dinner, provide a social evening, stay overnight, and assist them in getting breakfast in the morning.
-We will serve Monday evening-Tuesday morning and Wednesday evening-Thursday morning.
-You can volunteer to serve in any one of these tasks by signing up in fellowship hall.
+Our church will again be assisting the Flushing Presbyterian Church in hosting homeless families.
+We “host” for two days by supplying dinner, social time in the evening, supervising the overnight, and assisting the families with breakfast in the morning.
+If you can serve in any of these ways, please sign up in fellowship hall.
 If you have any questions, please ask Dave Eshleman.

 Local Mission Outreach each month

 Each month, our church organizes at least one mission outreach opportunity for us to serve God’s world and make our faith “real” to us and our community.
 We encourage members and visitors to consider each opportunity to see if God is calling you to join in this work.
 We use our time, talent and treasure (local mission budget money) in these local mission outreach areas.
 Below this listing are some recent mission “posts” or articles on these outreach ministries as well as some pictures.

 - Family Promise (helping homeless become independent again)

 - Adopt-a-Pet (finding loving homes for cats and dogs)

 - Shelter of Flint (serving the homeless)

 - North End Soup Kitchen (providing hot meals to families with low or no income)

 - Christmas In Action (providing home repairs to seniors)